MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-common-administration-tasks.md

 ## Opening DeployR Ports

-To learn more about the ports you need to open, refer to the Installation Guide for your operating system and DeployR version.
+To learn more about the ports you need to open, refer to the DeployR Installation Guide for your operating system and DeployR version.